 South Korea’s second largest city is a replica of its capital, Seoul, with the added attraction of gorgeous beaches and sparkling seas.
 Surrounded by mountain ranges, Busan is home to hidden Buddhist temples, high-end infrastructure, chic shopping boutiques, traditional markets, fresh sea food, and amazingly fast Internet that’s available for free at all cafes and restaurants.

 For travellers on a shoestring, the city offers many dormitory-style accommodation and guest houses that are safe, hygienic and well-maintained.
 Being a coastal city, cheap seafood is easily available and you can also find a good variety of street food.
 The best way to move around the city is via the subway, which connects commuters to almost all major tourist attractions.

-Return air fare from Kuala Lumpur to Busan: Starts from MYR1,000/ person
+Return air fare from Kuala Lumpur to Busan: From RM1000 per person

 Best time to visit: July to September, and November to February (for a winter experience)